 Committee Authority: Committees may only make recommendations.
-All committee recommendations shall be brought back to the full Board for discussion and action.
+All committee recommendations shall be brought back to the full Board for discussion and/or action.

-The VNC Committee Chairs are responsible for posting agendas and meeting announcements for their committee meetings in accordance with the Brown Act and the Plan for Neighborhood Councils.
+The VNC Committee Chairs are responsible for recording and posting agendas and meeting announcements for their committee meetings in accordance with the Brown Act and the Plan for Neighborhood Councils.

-The VNC Secretary is responsible for producing accurate minutes of General Board and Administrative Committee meetings.
-The VNC Standing & Ad Hoc Committees chairs are responsible for producing accurate minutes of their respective Committees.
-The VNC Secretary and the VNC Standing & Ad Hoc Committees chairs are responsible for public posting of minutes on the VNC website no later than seven (7) days after the meeting at which they are approved but not more than 45 days after the meeting at which the minutes were taken.

-Article VIII: MEETINGS
+Article VIII: MEETINGS All meetings, as defined by the Ralph M. Brown Act (California Government Code Section 54950 et seq.), shall be noticed and conducted in accordance with the Act and all other applicable laws and governmental policy.

 Section 1: Meeting Time and Place.
+All physical meetings shall be held within the Council boundaries at a location, date, and time set by the Board or their Committees.

-The Board of Officers shall meet at least every two (2) months.
-Meeting time and location shall be determined by the Board of Officers.
+Regular Meetings – Regular Board of Officers meetings shall be held at least every two (2) months and may be held more frequently as determined by the Board.
+Prior to any action by the Board, there shall be a period of public comment.
+The Board shall determine the length of time and format of the public comment period as appropriate.

 Town Halls shall be held at least quarterly and are under the jurisdiction of the Outreach Committee.

 Section 2: Agenda Setting

 The Administrative Committee shall establish the Agenda for Board of Officers meetings.
-Any Stakeholder can request that a matter be placed on the Agenda for any Board of Officers meeting by making such request to the Secretary.
-If such an Agenda request is not included on the Agenda by the Administrative Committee, the President shall notify that Stakeholder in a timely manner as to why the item was not included on the Agenda.
+Any Board member, Stakeholder, Community Interest Stakeholder, or committee chair can request that a matter be placed on the Agenda for any Board of Officers meeting by completing and submitting an Agenda Request Form and providing all necessary documentation.
+If such an Agenda request is not included on the Agenda by the Administrative Committee, the President shall notify that requestor in a timely manner as to why the item was not included on the Agenda.
 A petition signed by sixty (60) stakeholders may override this determination and require that item to be placed on the Agenda of a Board of Officers meeting within sixty (60) days.
+If Adcom cannot meet, the president may unilaterally create the Agenda for a Board of Officers meeting.
+The President has final authority over the Adcom Agenda.
+The president shall have the authority to override the Board Agenda approved by Adcom.

+JM NOTE: There needs to be a validation process and all signers must be within the VNC region (not community interest).

 Committee agendas shall be created by the Committee Chair.